Greig 'not sure' if Rielly meant to cross-check him

-But three days after the incident, and fresh off Ottawa's 6-3 win over the Columbus Blue Jackets on Tuesday night, Greig held court at his locker stall, taking questions about not only his decision to fire a slapshot into an open net against the Maple Leafs, but how he felt the league responded.
+But three days after the incident, and fresh off Ottawa's 6-3 win over the Columbus Blue Jackets on Tuesday night, Greig held court at his locker stall, taking questions about not only his decision to fire a slap shot into an open net against the Maple Leafs but how he felt the NHL responded.

 "I've tried to stay offline the past couple of days," Greig said.
 "Everyone's going to have an opinion on it.
 They're probably going to love it or hate it.
 It doesn't matter to me."

-Earlier in the day, Rielly was suspended five games by the NHL Department of Player Safety for the cross-check.
-The hit came in the seconds following Greig's short-distance goal with 5.1 seconds remaining in what was a 5-3 Ottawa win.
+Earlier in the day, Rielly was suspended five games by the league's Department of Player Safety for the cross-check.
+The hit came in the moments following Greig's short-distance goal with 5.1 seconds remaining in what was a 5-3 Ottawa victory.

 "In short, this is not a hockey play.
 This is an intentional, forceful strike to an opponent's head, using a stick as a weapon to exact retribution on an opponent well after a goal is scored," NHL Player Safety said in its ruling on Tuesday.

-"A little bit," he said.
+"A little bit," Greig said.
 "I don't think you're ever expecting a guy to cross-check you in the face.
 But I'm also not sure if he meant to do that."

-Typically, with empty-net goals -- a sign the game's outcome has been decided -- the scoring team simply pushes the puck into the net, or perhaps tries a wrist shot, so as not to show up the losing opponent.
-Very rarely do they wind up with a slap shot, especially so close to the crease.
+Typically, with empty-net goals -- a sign the game's outcome has been decided -- the scoring team simply pushes the puck into the net or perhaps tries a wrist shot, so as not to show up the losing opponent.
+Very rarely do players wind up with a slap shot, especially so close to the crease.

-"It was a lot adrenaline," he said, when asked what his thoughts were when he decided on the slapshot.
+"It was a lot adrenaline," Greig said when asked what his thoughts were when he decided on the slap shot.
 "It was the heat of the moment, the heat of the game.
 It was an emotional game.
 I just got a breakaway, and I thought I'd bury it."

 It clearly set off the Maple Leafs, even beyond Rielly.

-In the win over the Blue Jackets, and perhaps a sign that he's turned the page, Greig scored his ninth goal of the season, part of a Senators' offensive surge.
+In the win over the Blue Jackets, Greig scored his ninth goal of the season, part of a Senators offensive surge.

 Brady Tkachuk recorded the second hat trick of his career, and Claude Giroux added a short-handed goal and two assists as Ottawa won its fourth straight game.